stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/milestone-2/mini-project-2.md

 ```

 Do note that defined functions such as `parse_all_reviews` use many of
-the functions covared in the course
+the functions covared in the course.

 <!----------------------------------------------------------------------------->